yumdocs/www.yumdocs.com/docs/intro.md

 It can be used freely in commercial and non-commercial projects.

-Copyright (c) 2022 - Jacques L. Chereau.
+Copyright © 2022 - Jacques L. Chereau.
 All rights reserved.